roymasad/3draycaster/readme.md

 * Mouse movement
 * Skybox
 * Weapons HUD, animation
+* Audio fx and background music

 # TODO

+* Switch from pygame to pyglet for faster/hardware sprite blitting
 * GUI with Score board
 * Textured Floor
 * Some floors with 'reflections'
-* Different ceiling heights?
+* Different ceiling/walls heights? (i know it was a BSP feature but maybe can be done in raycasting..)
 * Pickup Sprites (health, ammo, score)
 * Weapons attack logic
-* RNG Animated enemy Sprites+State Machine+Navigation with different sprite angles
+* Animated enemy Sprites+State Machine+Navigation with different sprite angles
 * Add pickups/Enemy spawns to level editor
 * Save/Load levels to/from external files
-* Audio fx and background music
 * Network deathmatch using Firebase realtime DB

 # Asset Credits